tlo.methods.scenario_switcher module¶

 This is called by the simulation whenever a new person is born.

-child – the new child
+• child_id – the person id of new child